 Military corrections officers understand, look over, and review policies and regulations, and manage the care and custody of individuals who are confined in military prisons and related structures.
 They explain and provide advice about treatment programs and custody issues.
 They also provide recommendations on parole and restoration to duty and other daily requests from inmates.
 Military corrections officers also look into disturbances and research and compose correspondence and reports.
 Some individuals manage counseling and rehabilitation programs.

 NCIS Special Agents

-Each branch of military operates a special investigations unit, and the Naval Criminal Investigative Service (NCIS) is likely the most well known.
+Each branch of the military operates a special investigations unit, and the Naval Criminal Investigative Service (NCIS) is likely the most well-known.
 NCIS special agents investigate major crimes that involve military members of the U.S. Navy or Marine Corps.
-They also employ counter-terrorism and intelligence efforts, and assist in protecting the U.S. Navy worldwide.
+They also employ counter-terrorism and intelligence efforts and assist in protecting the U.S. Navy worldwide.